The UK’s first ever space launch has failed

-Virgin Orbit launch: Pioneering UK launch fails as rocket fails to get to space
+Virgin Orbit launch: Pioneering UK rocket launch fails to get to space

 A pioneering UK space launch has failed, with the rocket failing to get to orbit.